University of Washington RESEARCH COORDINATOR in Seattle, Washington

 Posting Date: 06/16/2022

 Closing Info: Open Until Filled

-Salary: Salary is commensurate with qualifications and experience.
+Salary: Salary is commensurate with experience and education

 Shift: First Shift